How to Get Your New Small Business to Make Money

 With the possible exception of profitable franchises, it normally takes anywhere from six months to several years for new businesses to become profitable businesses.
 So one of the main problems for people starting small businesses is paying their bills until their new business starts to make money.
 What can you do?

 Possible Solutions to New Businesses Don't Make Money

-- Have a Supportive Spouse: For many people starting a small business, this is the best solution.
-The working spouse is able to cover the living expenses and contribute to the cost of starting a new business.
+For many people starting a small business, this is the best solution.
+The working spouse can cover the living expenses and contribute to the cost of starting a new business.

 There are other potential sources of small business loans, too, such as The Canada Small Business Financing Program and Canadian Community Loan Funds and business loans specifically for women.

-- Starting a Small Business Is a Good Option: Starting a small business isn't for everyone, but it can be a good option for laid-off people who would like the chance to be their own bosses for a change.
-If you are expecting or hoping that your new small business will replace your employment income, you have to make starting a small business that will make money your first priority.
+Starting a small business isn't for everyone, but it can be a good option for laid-off people who would like the chance to be their own bosses for a change.
+If you are expecting or hoping that your new small business will replace your employment income, you have to make starting a small business that will make money your priority.
 Stay focused on what your target market wants rather than what you would like.